 What you need:

-All-Purpose Flour: All-purpose flour imparts a soft and fluffy texture to this bake, don’t substitute another type of flour for this recipe
+All-Purpose Flour: All-purpose flour imparts a soft and fluffy texture to this bake, don’t substitute bread flour or whole wheat flour for this recipe

 Baking Soda: The main leavener for this bread, it helps the bread rise keeping this loaf airy and helps with browning, do not substitute baking powder